Skip to main content

 This pathway, often termed the Hypothalamic-Pituitary-Adrenal (HPA) axis, releases cortisol, the primary stress hormone.
 While acutely beneficial for survival, prolonged activation of this axis can disrupt the harmonious function of other vital hormonal systems, including those governing reproduction, metabolism, and growth.

 Consider the experience of feeling perpetually “wired but tired,” or noticing a decline in sleep quality even when exhausted.
-These are common indicators that your body’s might be overactive, leading to a dysregulation of cortisol rhythms.
+These are common indicators that your body’s stress response might be overactive, leading to a dysregulation of cortisol rhythms.
 When cortisol remains elevated for extended periods, it can suppress the production of other essential hormones, such as testosterone, estrogen, and progesterone.

 Chronic physiological demands can subtly disrupt the body’s hormonal equilibrium, leading to a cascade of symptoms that signal an overactive stress response.